abakedapplepie/RealDeviceMap-tools/README.md

 Tools for managing RealDeviceMap data

 ## rdm-tools.php
+### Changes
+* Now you can report on all nests at once!
+* You don't have to have spawns/stops visible on map to perform reporting anymore.
+* Revised optimization function - same super simple algorithm, might be better performing though
+* Changes to data storage, functions no longer loop through map objects, coordinates for gyms/stops/spawns are stored separately.
+Should help with performance

 ### Features
 * View/hide known gyms, stops, and spawnpoints
 * Optionally show only unknown gyms/stops